727800350/note/cs/go.md

 The zero value of a slice is nil(the element pointer is still nil).
 The len and cap functions will both return 0 for a nil slice.
 However the slice created by `array[0:0]` has length zero (and maybe even capacity zero) but its pointer is not nil, so it is not a nil slice.

+slices are not comparable, so we cannot use == to test whether two slices contains the same elements.
+The standard library provides the highly optimized bytes.Equal function for comparing two slices of bytes ([]byte), but for other types of slice, we must do the comparison ourselves.

 - `func copy(dst, src []T) int`: The copy function supports copying between slices of different lengths (it will copy only up to the smaller number of elements).
   In addition, copy can handle source and destination slices that share the same underlying array, handling overlapping slices correctly.
 - `func append(s []T, x ...T) []T`